These gluten-free vegan holiday Star Cookies are a fun project for Hanukkah, Christmas, and Santa Lucia.

 - In a large bowl, combine almond flour, salt, baking soda and cinnamon

-- Mix wet ingredients into dry, then chill dough in refrigerator for 1 hour
+- Mix wet ingredients into dry

 - Roll out dough between 2 pieces of parchment paper until ¼ inch thick